Early signs of hepatitis explained

 Common Early Signs of Hepatitis

-One of the earliest and most common symptoms is unusual tiredness.
+One of the first and most well known signs is abnormal tiredness.

-This happens because the liver is not functioning efficiently, affecting energy production.
+This occurs because the liver is not working efficiently, hampering energy production.

 2. Loss of Appetite

-A sudden decrease in appetite can be an early warning sign.
+A sudden reduction in appetite can be an early warning signal.

-This symptom often appears before more noticeable signs develop.
+This signs often appears before more noticeable symptoms develop.

 3. Nausea and Vomiting